Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 Be aware that smart pointers introduce a small amount of overhead.
 Use them judiciously—only when the object’s lifetime or ownership semantics justify their cost.

 *rules*

-1 Prefer to use locally instantiated objects and pass them by reference in functions
+1. Prefer to use locally instantiated objects and pass them by reference in functions
-2 If the object can live longer than the callstack (starting at creation of the object, can be a class where it is owned), use smart pointers
+2. If the object can live longer than the callstack (starting at creation of the object, can be a class where it is owned), use smart pointers
-3 If the object is passed outside the C++ scope, new/delete is allowed if no other option applies
+3. If the object is passed outside the C++ scope, new/delete is allowed if no other option applies
-4 Factories should return an object
+4. Factories should return an object

 ## Indentation

-Both Python and C++ code base uses four spaces for indentation (not tabs).
+Both Python and C++ code base use four spaces for indentation (not tabs).

 ## Other style settings, both Python and C++

-- the maximum line length is 120 characters; maximum file size is 750 lines.
+- The maximum line length is 120 characters; maximum file size is 750 lines.
 Long lines are inconvenient when doing a side-by-side diff.
-- use 0.0, 1.0 etc if they are floats/doubles; use 0, 1 etc if they are integers.
+- Use 0.0, 1.0 etc. if they are floats/doubles.
+Use 0, 1 etc. if they are integers.

 ## Other style settings, C++ specific

 *header files*
-- we use ` #pragma once ` in header files to protect against multiple inclusion.
+- We use ` #pragma once ` in header files to protect against multiple inclusion.
-- code in header files only if very short (at most 3 lines) and trivial
+- Code in header files only if very short (at most 3 lines) and trivial.
-- `using namespace` is not allowed in header files
+- `using namespace` is not allowed in header files.

 *sources files*
-- do not use ` auto ` for basic types as int, double and string.
+- Do not use ` auto ` for basic types as int, double and string.
-- use ` auto ` to avoid a classname left and right of the assignment, especially in combination with an unique or shared pointer declaration.
+- Use ` auto ` to avoid a classname left and right of the assignment, especially in combination with an unique or shared pointer declaration.
-- when throwing an exception, use the exception class in Deltares::Probabilistic::Utils, so that we can distinguish between exceptions from our own library or the system libraries.
+- When throwing an exception, use the exception class in Deltares::Probabilistic::Utils, so that we can distinguish between exceptions from our own library or the system libraries.
-- when using std::format provide fall back code for compilers that do not support it.
+- When using std::format provide fall back code for compilers that do not support it.
 Besides this, all features of C++20 are allowed.
 We do not use the Boost library.
-- we prefer new style C++, e.g. casting with std::static_cast
+- We prefer new style C++, e.g. casting with std::static_cast.
-- we prefer structs over tuples
+- We prefer structs over tuples.
-- counters may be i,j,k , but loops are preferable of the form : for( const auto& o : listOfObjects) {}
+- Counters may be i,j,k , but loops are preferable of the form : for( const auto& o : listOfObjects) {}.
-- the code complexity (measured as McCabe complexity) must be < 20.
+- The code complexity (measured as McCabe complexity) must be < 20.
 This is automatically checked for all Pull Requests.

 # Documentation
 We aim to make both our code and our scientific background easy to understand and extend.

 - **Scientific background**:
-Algorithms are explained in the *Scientific Background* document, which follows the Deltares corporate identity.
+Algorithms are explained in the [Scientific Background](https://github.com/Deltares/ProbabilisticLibrary/tree/master/doc) document, which follows the Deltares corporate identity.
 While generating this document can be complex, the main body is written in plain LaTeX, so external contributors can update it if needed.
 - **Python examples**:
-Python functionality should be demonstrated with **examples in a Jupyter notebook**.
+Python functionality should be demonstrated with examples in [Jupyter notebooks](https://github.com/Deltares/ProbabilisticLibrary/tree/master/sources/Deltares.Probabilistic.PWrapper.Notebooks).
 This helps users understand how to apply your code in real-world scenarios.
 - **Inline documentation**:
 Each **class**, and all **public methods and members**, should have clear inline documentation.
 Also all protected and private methods which need explanation.